 However, Shadowplay lacks many expected features for live streaming today.
 For example, there are no overlays or scenes with multiple sources.
 Essentially, it can only stream the gameplay screen itself.
 While Shadowplay is a very fast encoder, gamers aren’t completely satisfied with the stream quality of Shadowplay as it tends to blur some of the finer game details.

 Sidenote: There is a way to harness Shadowplay’s GPU encoding and stream with all the expected bells and whistles.
 Shadowplay uses NVidia’s special NvEnc encoder, which is supported in many streaming and recording programs, including OBS.
 This means you can stream using OBS, and use choose the NvEnc encoder to offload the CPU.

 Shadowplay has been praised as a great local recorder.
 Using a keyboard shortcut, users can automatically record the last few minutes of gameplay.

 Price: Free (must have Nvidia graphics card).

 Bottom line: Shadowplay is able to give the CPU a real break, so if you have a slower computer or need all available computing power for other demanding applications (especially a video game) – Shadowplay might be the way to go.
 It is also good for straight-up gameplay recording.
-If you happen to have an NVidia graphics card – give Shadowplay a try.
+If you happen to have a NVidia graphics card, give Shadowplay a try.

 Lightstream Studio is positioned as a powerful and intuitive live streaming studio in your browser (they are “the Google Docs for live video production,” according to their website).
 Remember how everything is done in the cloud now?
 Well, that is exactly how Lightstream Studio works.
 Sources are captured from your computer, but all the compositing and encoding is done on Lightstream servers.
 This of course means much less CPU usage on your local machine.
 Lightstream Studio promises much less CPU usage than other streaming software with the same picture quality.